ok8722971/Video-Dataset-Loading-Pytorch/README.md

 # Usage

-use cp.py to merge split folder into one folder from UCF101 or HMDB to favor destination
+use cp.py to merge split folder into one folder from UCF101 or HMDB to target destination

 then use v2f.py to create frame for each video